 A Tea Towel from west elm

 I think even this tea towel from west elm could be used as art.
 It’s hand-drawn and screen printed by April Nemeth of Little Korboose for west elm.
 I would consider framing it for a wall in the kitchen or laundry room.
 It would pair nicely with this one.

 A macramé wall hanging also from west elm

 I could find a place for any of the above in my home but decided a piece of canvas and leftover paints will do just fine for now!
 You might like this post for the DIY round art project.

 - leftover house paints in black and white or whatever colors you choose

 - painter’s tape

-We stopped at Blick Art Supply and picked up a piece of unprimed cotton canvas (15 ounce) for around $15.
-I used left over Behr Paint samples of house paint.
-The only hard part was the measuring.
+We stopped at Blick Art Supply and picked up a piece of unprimed cotton canvas (15 ounces) for around $15.
+I used leftover Behr Paint samples of house paint.
+The only hard part was measuring.
 I left that to my husband.
 I hung the “art” on a blank wall that has been missing something ever since we moved in.
 I used two Bulldog Clips that were $1 each.
 I may trade them out for these.

 DIY painted canvas Thank you notes

 I love to send my friends original DIY thank you notes, but some years I have trouble thinking up new ideas.
 Thankfully the recipients are all blog readers, so they won’t be confused when they receive an envelope with something so simple painted on canvas.
 Using the extra canvas, I created thank you notes.
 The white dots were made by dipping a new pencil eraser into paint and placing it on the canvas.
 I originally thought I would actually write the note on the back of the canvas, but that seemed a little impractical, so I wrote a note on a Kraft paper card and tucked it into an envelope the same size as the canvas.